yodada/ChampSim/README.md

 ## Output File

 For a given Load Trace, your code should generate an output file that contains one prefetch per line.
 Each line should consist of two space-separated integral values, the unique instruction ID for which you want to issue a prefetch and the load address you want to prefetch.
 The unique instruction ID corresponds to the ID of the triggering load in the input Load Trace.
-You can include upto two prefetches per load listed in the Load Trace.
+You can include up to two prefetches per load listed in the Load Trace.
 You can choose not to prefetch for a load.
 Note that the prefetches should be in the order that they occur in the trace.
+Should you exceed the maximum number of prefetches per load, the first two will be kept and the remaining excess prefetches for that load will be discarded.

 For example, consider a Load Trace as follows:
 ```